 Clinically significant anxiety and depression among cancer patients are associated with a variety of negative outcomes, including decreased quality of life, decreased cancer survival rates, decreased treatment adherence, prolonged hospitalization, and increased suicidality.
 The mental distress experienced by those facing their departure from known life is also associated with demoralization, hopelessness, isolation, and a lack of meaning.

-Of course, there is an array of confounding factors that can exacerbate or add to the complexity of one’s anxious state.
-Not talking about what is happening out of fear of negatively affecting loved ones, for example, although entirely understandable, may have the unintended consequence of compounding one’s feelings of agitation, irritability, and helplessness, and those of the people around one.
+Several factors can exacerbate or add to the complexity of one’s anxious state.
+Not talking about what is happening out of fear of negatively affecting loved ones, for example, although entirely understandable, may have the unintended consequence of compounding feelings of agitation, irritability, and helplessness.

 Lingering debt, dispiriting regrets, and religious quandaries, too, can taint one’s final months or years with unwanted confusion and stress, not to mention the crippling pain that so often accompanies life-threatening illnesses like cancer.